Understanding the differences between realized and unrealized gains and losses is critical for proper accounting and tax planning.

 Understanding Realized Gain vs Unrealized Gain

-• If Jane sells her 100 ABC shares for $15 per share, she has now realized the $500 gain.
+If Jane sells her 100 ABC shares for $15 per share, she will now realize the $500 gain.

 In contrast, an unrealized gain/loss exists on paper but has not been locked in through a sale.
 Using the same example:

-• If the ABC share price dropped back to $10 before she sells, her unrealized gain would disappear.
+If the ABC share price dropped back to $10 before she sold, her unrealized gain would disappear.

 The timing of the sale is key - realized gains/losses actualize the accumulated unrealized gains/losses up to that point.